-You know you are doing it when constituents tell you they feel heard and participate more in the work.
+You know you are doing the Constituent Voice&trade methodology when constituents tell you they feel heard and participate more in the work.

 Most organizations have four main types of constituents:

 The four categories often overlap, but are nevertheless usefully held distinct for applying Constituent Voice methodology.
 A fully developed Constituent Voice system will use feedback from all four groups and will leverage the synergies between the groups to achieve your mission and a shared vision of success.

 Constituent Voice enables you to measure and manage your performance.
 Relationships define the likehood of eventual success.
 Are you spending as much time building and measuring themas you are trying to count the goods and services delivered?
 The more you inspire your constituents, the more they will invest in and define your shared success.